L&D employees using an LMS integration

 Monitor metrics regularly

-Having mentoring software that can produce analytics and reports is a valuable way to measure the success of a mentoring program.
-For example, Together has built-in reporting that can measure program activity and engagement.
+Having a mentoring tracking system that can produce analytics and reports is a valuable way to measure the success of a mentoring program.
+For example, Together has built-in reporting that can measure program activity and drivers of engagement.

 If this data is not regularly reviewed, then its value will be lost.